SS Vaitarna: Career and disappearance

 SS Vaitarna was anchored on Mandvi port on 8 November 1888, Thursday (Vikram Samvat 1945 Kartik Sud Pancham), at noon and she left for Dwarka after taking 520 passengers on board.
 She reached Dwarka and had some more passengers on board, reaching 703 in number.
 She left for Porbandar.
-Though according to lores, Porbandar port administrator Lelie told the Captain not to venture into the sea, but later research did not supported the claim.
+Though according to lores, Porbandar port administrator Lelie told the Captain not to venture into the sea, but later research did not support the claim.
 Due to bad weather she did not stop at Porbandar and directly headed for Bombay.
-At evening, she was seen off the coast of Mangrol, and later at night some people claimed that she was seen wrecking near Madhavpur (Ghed) amid severe storm.
+In the evening, she was seen off the coast of Mangrol, and later at night some people claimed that she was seen wrecking near Madhavpur (Ghed) amid severe storm (1888 Arabian Sea cyclone).
 The next day she was declared missing.